 - The statute of limitations passed before charges were brought

 - The district attorney decided not to prosecute

 - The court granted a motion to stop the charges

-Whether the offense is a felony or a misdemeanor, you must take this case very seriously.
+Whether the offense is a felony or a misdemeanor, you must take any case involving a theft charge very seriously.
 Although you made a mistake by shoplifting, you don’t have to make a second one by not hiring a lawyer.
-Joseph Greenwald can help you build a case to protect your rights and reduce charges against you.
-We have been successful in having our clients’ charges dropped altogether on many occasions.
-Contact us to receive a free consultation today.
+The Greenwald Law Firm can help you build a strong case to protect your rights and potentially reduce the charges against you.
+To speak with experienced Shreveport shoplifting defense attorney Joey Greenwald, call 318-219-7867 or complete our online intake form today.